adamLutPhi/adamLutPhi/README.md

 - Stuck between **the Dichotomy** of this _Occam's Razor_: Sweetness of a _Coconut_, & the Bitterness of _Dark Chocolate_ (to be frank, I Wonder how *One day* the `inner-self` is helpful but stays swinging to the other pole, like a pendulum)

-- **The Silver-Screen is an outdated**, small things, is what I do, like the moistiness of `Tarte Tatin`, or zestiness of  `Mee Goreng`. reciting the rights of man, how he should act, ME`François Quesnay`, or coding while hearing the generous crumbs of `les Gymnopédies`; Once again, trying to be perfected, this time, from gentle fabric of fancy clouds of Purity, provided by `Erik Satie`.
+- **The Silver-Screen is an outdated**

+Small things, is what I do, like the trying moistiness of `Tarte Tatin`, or zestiness of  `Mee Goreng`. reciting the rights of a Man.
+M.`François Quesnay`, thank you for showing how to act, or coding while hearing the generous crumbs of `les Gymnopédies`; Once again, trying to be perfected, this time, from gentle fabric of fancy clouds of Purity, provided by `Erik Satie`.
 What you know, maybe life is Topsy Turvy, like a Floating Dream.. so real like the codex of `À la recherche du temps Perdu`.
-I don't wanna lose you, M. `Marcel Proust`, because your words has yet to make me remmber, what it feels like, & Means, to be a Human, Once Again
+I don't wanna lose you, M. `Marcel Proust`, because your words has yet to make me remember, what it feels like, & Means, to be a Human..
+Once Again

 # Life's Direction